 Both GAAP and IFRS require inventory to be valued at the lower of cost or NRV.
 However, under IFRS, if the NRV increases in the future, the write-down can be reversed, unlike GAAP.

-Practical Examples of NRV
+Practical Examples of Net Realizable Value

 Inventory Example